Jessika van Veen

 Copied!

-Jessika van Veen is a Managing Director with Alvarez & Marsal Private Equity Performance Improvement in Amsterdam.
-She co-heads the Benelux team.
+Jessika van Veen is a Managing Director with Alvarez & Marsal Restructuring in Amsterdam.
+She leads the Benelux Restructuring team and is Benelux country head.

-Ms. van Veen earned a master’s degree in policy and organization from Tilburg University and a mini-MBA in Telecom from Nyenrode Business University.
-She also holds a diploma in advanced leadership from Atlantic University, Florida.
-A Dutch national, Ms. van Veen is fluent in Dutch, German and English.
+Ms. van Veen earned a master’s degree in policy and organization from Tilburg University and an MBA in TMT from Nyenrode Business University.
+She is fluent in Dutch, German, and English.

 Insights By This Professional